 Generic Name: ketoconazole

-Note: This document contains side effect information about ketoconazole.
-Some of the dosage forms listed on this page may not apply to the brand name Nizoral.
+Note: This page contains side effects data for the generic drug ketoconazole.
+It is possible that some of the dosage forms included below may not apply to the brand name Nizoral.

 For the Consumer